 affirmative action statement

-This statement of principle is used on USI printed publications: It is the policy of the University of Southern Indiana to be in full compliance with all federal and state non-discrimination and Equal Opportunity laws, orders and regulations relating to race, sex, religion, disability, age, national origin, sexual orientation or status as a disabled veteran or veteran of the Vietnam era.
+This statement of principle is used on USI printed publications: It is the policy of the University of Southern Indiana to be in full compliance with all federal and state non-discrimination and equal opportunity laws, orders and regulations relating to race, color, religion, sex (including pregnancy), national origin, age, disability, genetic information, sexual orientation, gender identity, or veteran status.
 Questions or concerns should be directed to the Affirmative Action Officer, USI Human Resources Department, University of Southern Indiana, 8600 University Boulevard, Evansville, Indiana 47712.
-Acceptable abbreviated version when space is limited: University of Southern Indiana is an affirmative action/equal employment opportunity institution.

 Always use numerals when referring to age.
 A 6-year-old girl; an 8-year-old law; the 7-year-old house.
 Use hyphens for ages expressed as adjectives before a noun or as substitutes for a noun.
 A 5-year-old boy, but the boy is 5 years old.
 The boy, 5, has a sister, 10.
 The race is for 3-year-olds.
 The woman is in her 30s.
 Thirty-something starts a sentence; otherwise, use 30-something.